HyacinthBots/LilyBot/docs/commands.md

 	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

+---
 ### Command name: `unban`
-* Description: Unbans a user.
+Description: Unbans a user.
-* Required Member Permissions: Ban Members
+**Required Member Permissions**: Ban Members

 * Arguments:
 	* `user` - Person to un-ban - User
 	* `reason` - The reason for the un-ban - Defaulting String

+---
 ### Command name: `kick`
-* Description: Kicks a user.
+Description: Kicks a user.
-* Required Member Permissions: Kick Members
+**Required Member Permissions**: Kick Members

 * Arguments:
 	* `user` - Person to kick - User